2026 Conference Information

 Retail, Catering Outlets and Bars

-- The Trent Bridge bar will be card/contactless payment only.
+- The University has a card/contactless payment only.

 Emergency Services and Fire Procedures